-Our school has successfully applied to be part of the Amateur Radio on the International Space Station (ARISS) program in 2018.
-We last participated in this program in May 2016.
+Our school successfully applied to be part of the Amateur Radio on the International Space Station (ARISS) program in July 2018 and May 2016.

 ARISS lets students worldwide experience the excitement of talking directly with crew members of the International Space Station, inspiring them to pursue interests in careers in science, technology, engineering and maths, and engaging them with radio science technology through amateur radio.
 Astronaut Tim Peake explains how an ARISS contact works - click here.

-Twelve students from Years 3 to 6 will be selected to interview Serena Aunon-Chancellor (an American physician, engineer, and NASA astronaut), crew member and a flight engineer on Expedition 56/57 on the International Space Station, as it passes overhead.
-Students have worked collaboratively on the questions they want to ask, and these have been approved by ARISS and NASA.
-Contact will be made at 6.24pm on Tuesday 17th July 2018.
-A live link on YouTube of our contact with the ISS can be viewed - click here.
+Twelve students from Years 3 to 6 were selected to interview Serena Aunon-Chancellor (an American physician, engineer, and NASA astronaut), crew member and a flight engineer on Expedition 56/57 on the International Space Station, as it passed overhead.
+Students worked collaboratively on the questions they wanted to ask, and these were approved by ARISS and NASA.
+Contact was made at 6.24pm on Tuesday 17th July 2018.
+View the YouTube link of our contact with the ISS - click here.

-This will be a whole school and community event, and we are very excited about this wonderful opportunity for our school.
+This was a whole school and community event; it was exciting to have this wonderful opportunity for our school.

 The International Space Station (ISS) looks like an airplane or a very bright star moving across the sky, except it doesn’t have flashing lights or change direction.
 It will also be moving considerably faster than a typical airplane (airplanes generally fly at about 965 kilometres per hour; the space station flies at 28,160 kilometres per hour).
 All sightings will occur within a few hours before or after sunrise or sunset.
 This is the optimum viewing period as the sun reflects off the ISS and contrasts against the darker sky.